mn-mde-edfi/MDE-EdFi-Documentation/sis_test_plan_c_data_reqs.md

 Once the enrollment record exists, one or both of the EE Program Associations may then be assigned to the student.
 * Students in Grade EC, K-3 may only have an EE-ECFE program assigned; they cannot have an EE-SR program assignment.
 * Only Grade EE students may have an EE-SR program.
+(If you have a need to associate students in *ECSE schools* with an EE-SR program, use the guidance in the [Early Education Disambiguation Workaround](early_ed_disamb_work.md)) document.
 * Grade EE students may also have an EE-ECFE program alone or in combination with an EE-SR program.